 A: So much!
-Some events hosted by various organizations and people that may or may not be affiliated with PTHC, such as 12 step meetings, spiritual education and support, poetry readings and spoken word performances, community dinners, and many other events that you can find on our co-occurring events page.
+Some events hosted by various organizations and people that may or may not be affiliated with PTWC, such as 12 step meetings, spiritual education and support, poetry readings and spoken word performances, community dinners, and many other events that you can find on our co-occurring events page.

 The Pennsylvania Convention Center is wheelchair accessible.
 We ask everyone to be aware of attendees with mobility matters throughout the conference.
 Also attendees who have special mobility needs including but not limited to wheelchairs, crutches, walkers, canes, visual impairment, service animals, and sensory processing differences.